stappersg/ferron-website/src/content/docs/reverse-proxy.md

-Configuring Ferron as a reverse proxy is straightforward - you just need to enable the "rproxy" module, and specify the backend server URL in "proxyTo" configuration property (or "secureProxyTo" for HTTPS connections).
+Configuring Ferron as a reverse proxy is straightforward - you just need to enable the "rproxy" module, and specify the backend server URL in "proxyTo" configuration property.
 To configure Ferron as a reverse proxy, you can use the configuration below: